FirstLegoLeague/launcher/docs/userguide.md

 - Select the scoresheet `Challenge` and language.
 - `Require a referee` selects whether a referee name is required on a scoresheet.
 Default: YES
-- `Auto-publish` - When configured to YES scores will be sent to the `Results Display` immediately when the referee or scorekeeper presses the `Submit` button.
+- `Auto-publish` - When configured to YES scores will be sent to the `Scoreboard` immediately when the referee or scorekeeper presses the `Submit` button.
 If configured to NO the scores must be [manually published](#scoring-tile), usually by the scorekeeper.
 Default: YES.
 - `Require a Table` selects whether a table name is required on a scoresheet.
 Default: YES
 - `Require a Signature` selects whether the scoresheet must be signed before it can be submitted.
 Usually when the scoresheet is completed by the referee the team technician will be required to sign the scoresheet.
 A signature is usually not required when a scorekeeper enters the mission information.
 Default: YES.
 - `Display zero mission results` selects whether `0` is shown on the scoresheet when the team robot has not succeeded in completing a mission: Default: NO

+Note: After making a change to one of the above settings you need to refresh the browser `Scoring` tab.

 **tournament**